BeingTransinPhilosophy/being-trans-in-philosophy-issues/README.md

 We have pre-arranged the pages.
 In the printing dialogue, choose the following options:

 - Scaling: Actual size
-- Print on both sides of paper: Flip on the short page
+- Print on both sides of paper: Flip on short edge
 - Orientation: Landscape

 To bind: